directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson41.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-The photo captures an elderly couple riding together on a bicycle, passing through what looks like a weekend market in a town square.<br/>
+The photo captures an elderly couple riding together on a bicycle, passing through what looks like a flea market in a town square.<br/>
 On both sides of the street, there are stalls set up selling clothes. <br/>
 The shadows cast by these stalls are pretty short, so it's probably around midday.<br/>
 Based on how the elderly couple is dressed, and one of the two blurry figures in the background wearing a long black coat, it seems to be late autumn or winter.<br/>